flo1/bltn/README.md

 Now when you see a page in your browser, you can quickly add it or remove it.
 This should works at least with Firefox and Chromium.

+RSS2BLTN
+---

+This script adds automaticly articles and videos from RSS feeds in BLTN.
+It depends on rsstail.py https://github.com/gvalkov/rsstail.py

 Uninstallation
 ---